Sonico98/yazi-prompt.sh/README.md

 # Introduction
-Users making use of the [dropping to the shell](https://yazi-rs.github.io/docs/tips/#dropping-to-the-shell) tip may want to display an indicator to easily know they're inside a yazi subshell.
+[Yazi](https://yazi-rs.github.io/) users making use of the [dropping to the shell](https://yazi-rs.github.io/docs/tips/#dropping-to-the-shell) tip may want to display an indicator to easily know they're inside a yazi subshell.
 The following are simple instructions needed to accomplish that.

 # Instructions
 ### Bash / Zsh